pyeventsourcing/esdbclient/README.md

 to the EventStoreDB server.
 Acknowledging events is an aspect of "persistent subscriptions", which is a feature of EventStoreDB that is not (currently) supported by this client.
-Whilst there are some advantages of persistent subscribers, by recording in the upstream server the position in the commit sequence of events that have been processed, there is a danger of "dual writing" in the consumption of events.
+Whilst there are some advantages of persistent subscriptions, by tracking in the upstream server the position in the commit sequence of events that have been processed, there is a danger of "dual writing" in the consumption of events.
 The danger is that if the event is successfully processed but then the acknowledgment fails, the event may be processed more than once.
 On the other hand, if the acknowledgment is successful but then the processing fails, the event may not be been processed.
+By either processing an events more than once, or failing to process and event, the resulting state of the processing of the recorded events might be inaccurate, or possibly inconsistent, and perhaps catastrophically so.
+Of course, such inaccuracies may or may not matter in your situation.
+But catastrophic inconsistencies may halt processing until the issue is resolved.
 The only protection against this danger is to avoid "dual writing" by atomically recording the commit position of an event that has been processed along with the results of process the event, that is with both things being recorded in the same transaction.

 To accomplish "exactly once" processing of the events, the commit position of a recorded event should be recorded atomically and uniquely along with